|

 got introduced to 3 pigeons of the famous Soontjes-race

 of Wommelgem.
-With these three birds he had a cock, the
+With these three birds he had a male, the

 109, which soon became one of the basic pigeons of the

 colony.
-One of the two hens also produced racers of the
+One of the two females also produced racers of the

 highest quality.
 To give you an idea about the quality of